Exercises to Lift Your Butt

 Complete this circuit two or three times per week or work a few of these exercises into your routine every time you work out.
-Within just a few weeks, you’re bound to notice a difference.

 Of course, it does take time, so it’s important to keep your motivation going.
 Be sure to take a “before” picture, taking a new one every couple of weeks to track your progress.
 After the first month or so, you should start to see significant progress.